 prior to entering a potentially dangerous, damaging, hurtful, or frightening scene with them.
 You will have an understanding of their emotional and physical needs and limitations as well as personal desires.

 You will not overstep clearly outlined boundaries or limits.
 If your little has expressed a hard limit you will respect that as law and will not push that boundary or treat it as a personal challenge despite your own desires.
 This includes not forcing them to participate in scenes, acts, or situations where they clearly are uncomfortable.

 You will not make demands that your partner expose their regression to any other individual, friend network, public group, or family member.
 You will respect and cherish the private, intimate nature of their expressions.

-You will not shame them for their sexual or nonsexual interests just because they don't align with your personal desires or likes.
+You will not shame them for their physically intimate or nonsexual interests just because they don't align with your personal desires or likes.

 You will not expect them to sexually engage with you without clear prior consent.
 You will not expect sexually heated situations involve regression expression unless advised by the little.
 You will not demand regression occur at any particular time.

 You will do your best to communicate, as clearly as you are capable, your needs